dahljo/bcmeter/README.md

 find everything you need to build your own bcmeter.

-in /stl you find the files for 3d printing in /gerbers there are two versions of the pcb available bcMeter.py is the python script which saves the data as csv /interface contains a simple d3.js interface for reading out the csv file
+in /stl you find the files for 3d printing. as of july 2021 there is one case for the bigger pumps and pcb. in /gerbers there are two versions of the pcb available. there is a general purpose pcb for use with 12v and one smaller which is powered by the raspberry pi directly. bcMeter.py is the python script which saves the data as csv /interface contains a simple d3.js interface for reading out the csv file